 It is expected that this kind of faith-related persecution will continue to get worse, so our loyalties obviously work into this somehow.
 Will we throw out our faithfulness in order to be able to easily engage in commerce, or will we remain true to the faith despite the hardships?

 It’s possible that there might also be a literal, physical fulfillment yet to come, but why would anyone accept it (whether literally physical or spiritual and symbolic only)?

 Imagine you’re completely uncertain about your future.
 There is chaos all around you.
 You believe that you and your family might starve, be homeless, or be raped and killed.
-Then you hear a salesman who says, in effect, that if you’ll just redirect your loyalty to the beast (though they probably wouldn’t call it that), you’ll never have to worry about your future again.
-You’ll join a forward-thinking Godless collective that has solved the problems of hunger, thirst, and exposure.
+Then you hear a “salesman” say, in effect, that if you’ll just redirect your loyalty to the beast (though they probably wouldn’t say it like that), your future will be secure.
+You’ll join a forward-thinking Godless collective that has solved the problem of identity security and/or hunger, thirst, and exposure.

 It’s something you’ve been warned to not do by scriptures and prophets.
-But because the beast is so good at both counterfeiting and guile, he’ll convince those whose faith is wavering that he’s not actually so evil; after all, would an evil entity try to provide food, water, clothing, and shelter to the needy?
+But because the beast is so good at both counterfeiting and guile, he’ll convince those whose faith is wavering that he’s not actually so evil; after all, would an evil entity try to protect you and provide food, water, clothing, and shelter to the needy?
 And, wouldn’t a benevolent God want you to humble yourself and accept this help on behalf of your family?
-He’s a smooth operator.